 There are hundreds of templates for creating graphics to fit social media, newsletters and blog posts.
 The service claims to add high-resolution photos to its database daily.
 Snappa stores graphics you create and allows going back to your custom designs whenever you need to edit or re-use their design elements.
 To glue your fans to your social media page, Snappa offers to schedule image posts via its app.
 If you are good at photography, you can upload your own masterpieces, tune them up (by adding special effects) and get them posted.

 If you have a genius for cracking jokes, then there’s no better choice for you than Memegenerator.
 The key is to catch the right moment and make a funny meme either from scratch or by using existing templates.
 Memes have become a cultural phenomena that you can use to spark emotion and drive reach in social media.

-Videos, and especially video-tutorials, are among the top viewed content on the Internet.
-But for your blog readers to view and share them, they must be of high quality and show how to achieve a goal with following simple steps.
+Videos, and especially video tutorials, are among the top viewed content on the Internet.
+But for your blog readers to view and share them, they must be of high quality and show how to achieve a goal by following simple steps.
 One of the tools suitable for this purpose is Camtasia.
 It allows recording only those parts of a screen you choose.
 After recording, Camtasia divides audio, video, and microphone into separate editable tracks.
-To focus viewers’ attention on the most important things, you can apply special effects such as arrows, text boxes and highlights.
-The video can be further distributed via your preferred channel such as YouTube or Vimeo.
+To focus viewers’ attention on the most important things, you can apply special effects such as arrows, text boxes, and highlights.
+You can distribute the video further via your preferred channel such as YouTube or Vimeo.